MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/gdpr-dsr-Dynamics365.md

 Additionally, for Dynamics 365 for Marketing a [dedicated API](https://docs.microsoft.com/dynamics365/customer-engagement/marketing/developer/retrieve-interactions-contact) is provided that allows customer to build extensions that retrieve additional records of captured customer interactions that may contain personal data.
 The API loads all the relevant information from the back-end system and assembles it into a single, portable document.

-For Dynamics 365 Customer Service Insights, you [export customer data](https://docs.microsoft.com/dynamics365/ai/customer-service-insights/gdpr-export) through the Azure management portal.
+For ***Dynamics 365 Customer Service Insights***, you [export customer data](https://docs.microsoft.com/dynamics365/ai/customer-service-insights/gdpr-export) through the Azure management portal.

 <span id="_Toc511225669" class="anchor"></span>***Dynamics 365 for Finance and Operations*** offers [Data management and integration entities](https://docs.microsoft.com/dynamics365/unified-operations/dev-itpro/data-entities/data-management-integration-data-entity) which enables provided entities, newly created entities, or extended entities for a repeatable personal data export to Excel or a number of other common formats using [Data import and export jobs](https://docs.microsoft.com/dynamics365/unified-operations/dev-itpro/data-entities/data-import-export-job).
 Alternatively, many lists can be exported to a static Excel file to facilitate a data portability request.
 When customer data is exported to Excel in this fashion, you can then edit the personal data to be included in the portability request and then save the file as a commonly used, machine-readable format such as .csv or .xml.